A Guide to Understanding ADA Compliance In Massachusetts

 • Provide video captions

-• Maintain the right color contrast ratio
+• Colors.
+Maintain the right color contrast ratio and make sure you’re not only using color to convey information.

 Overview of ADA Compliance in Massachusetts